-(a) Time of Consideration.

-(1) A faculty member shall normally be considered for tenure during the sixth year of continuous service in a tenure-earning position including any prior service credit granted at the time of initial employment.

-(2) With the approval of his or her dean, a faculty member may be considered for tenure during his or her fifth year of continuous service.
-The criteria for tenure shall be identical to the criteria applied to faculty members who are considered in their sixth year.

-(b) Nature of Decision.
-By the end of six (6) years of tenure-earning service at the University, including time credited as tenure-earning service at the time of appointment, a faculty member eligible for tenure shall either be awarded tenure by the President and reported to the Board or given notice that further employment will not be offered pursuant to Article 12.
+- (a) Time of Consideration. - (1) A faculty member shall normally be considered for tenure during the sixth year of continuous service in a tenureearning position including any prior service credit granted at the time of initial employment. - (2) With the approval of his or her dean, a faculty member may be considered for tenure during his or her fifth year of continuous service.
+The criteria for tenure shall be identical to the criteria applied to faculty members who are considered in their sixth year. - (b) Nature of Decision.
+By the end of six (6) years of tenureearning service at the University, including time credited as tenureearning service at the time of appointment, a faculty member eligible for tenure shall either be awarded tenure by the President and reported to the Board or given notice that further employment will not be offered pursuant to Article 12. - (c) Withdrawal from Consideration.
+A faculty member being considered for tenure prior to the sixth (6) year may withdraw from consideration at any level without prejudice within five (5)

-(c) Withdrawal from Consideration.
-A faculty member being considered for tenure prior to the sixth (6) year may withdraw from consideration at any level without prejudice within five (5) working days of being informed of the results of the secret ballot vote.
+working days of being informed of the results of the secret ballot vote.

-(d) Action by the Board.
+- (d) Action by the Board.
 The Board shall confirm the President's award of tenure, based on the results of the faculty peer-review process.
 This action shall normally be taken at the Spring Board Meeting.
-The President shall notify the faculty member of the Board's action in writing immediately, or as soon thereafter as possible but in no case later than five (5) days after the meeting at which the action is taken.

-(e) Notice of Denial.
-Upon written request by a faculty member within twenty (20) days of the faculty member's receipt of such notice, the University shall provide the faculty member with a written statement of reasons by the President or representative why tenure was not granted.

-15.7 Transfer of Tenure.
+The President shall notify the faculty member of the Board's action in writing immediately, or as soon thereafter as possible but in no case later than five (5) days after the meeting at which the action is taken. - (e) Notice of Denial.
+Upon written request by a faculty member within twenty (20) days of the faculty member's receipt of such notice, the University shall provide the faculty member with a written statement of reasons by the President or representative why tenure was not granted. - 15.7 Transfer of Tenure.
 When a tenured faculty member is transferred to another department/unit within the University, the faculty member's tenure shall be transferred to the new department/unit.
-Such transfer shall be subject to the approval of the tenured faculty in the new department/unit.
+Such transfer shall be subject to the approval of the tenured faculty in the new department/unit. - 15.8 Tenure upon Appointment.
+Tenure may be granted to a faculty member by the President at the time of initial appointment, subject to review and recommendation by the department/unit and a subcommittee of the University Promotion and Tenure Committee, with final approval by the President.